General

 Compliance as operational capability.
 CSRD Scope 3 data generated as a byproduct of every optimized route.
 EU AI Act auditability built into the governance framework.
 Fleet emission profiles aligned with Clean Vehicle Directive targets.
 When compliance is an output of your routing optimization rather than a separate reporting workstream, the regulatory trifecta becomes a capability differentiator — not just a cost of doing business.

 Deployment without disruption.
 The critical deployment reality for European CPG: any solution must work above SAP or Oracle via API-first architecture — not replace it.
-The organizations achieving double-digit cost reductions are deploying AI orchestration as an execution layer above their existing ERP in weeks to months, preserving their multi-million-euro SAP investment while adding the real-time optimization capability that SAP TM lacks.
+The organizations achieving double-digit cost reductions are deploying Locus’s AI orchestration as an execution layer above their existing ERP in weeks to months, preserving their multi-million-euro SAP investment while adding the real-time optimization capability SAP TM lacks.
+For operations looking to automate logistics operations without infrastructure disruption, this API-first approach eliminates the 12–24 month ERP upgrade cycle entirely.
 The execution layer handles what the ERP cannot: dynamic, constraint-governed routing decisions at the speed European CPG distribution demands.

 What ROI does AI orchestration deliver for European CPG distribution?